erkyrath/tinyapp/README.md

 This is a very simple framework for building web apps in Python.

 If you're thinking about using this, you probably want to go use [Flask][] instead.
-TinyApp does the same thing as Flask, only less elegantly and unsupported.
+TinyApp does the same thing as Flask, only less complete, less elegant, and unsupported.

 [Flask]: https://flask.palletsprojects.com/

 I only wrote TinyApp because I wanted to learn how WSGI worked.
-But now I've used it in two projects.
-So I might as well break it out into its own library and document it at least a little.
+Now I do!
+And now I've used it in two projects (which could have been Flask but aren't).
+So I might as well break TinyApp out into its own library and document it at least a little.

+TinyApp supports Python 3.7 and later.
+That's really old, but one of those projects I mentioned is on an old server with Py 3.7, so I'm stuck with it.

 ## A minimal application